jasonmccreary/blog-posts/2011-12-10-installing-node-js-npm-redis-mac-os-x.md

     curl http://nodejs.org/dist/node-v0.4.7.tar.gz | tar xz --strip-components=1
     ./configure --prefix=~/local
     make install

 A few notes.

 First, this installs node.js version 0.4.7.
 From what I read, this is currently the most compatible version.
-If you require a different version, I&rsquo;ll assume you know more about installing node.js than me.
+If you require a different version, I'll assume you know more about installing node.js than me.

-Second, bash on Max OS X uses `.bash_profile` not `.bashrc`.
-I&rsquo;ve modified the [original script][9] to reflect these changes.
+Second, bash on Mac OS X uses `.bash_profile` not `.bashrc`.
+I've modified the [original script][9] to reflect these changes.

 ## Installing npm

 Once you have installed node.js, you can install npm with just one command.

     curl http://npmjs.org/install.sh | sh

 I should pass along the warning that this runs commands streamed from the internet.
-If you&rsquo;re paranoid about that kind of stuff, you should download and verify `install.sh` first.
+If you're paranoid about that kind of stuff, you should download and verify `install.sh` first.

 ## Installing redis